Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-Ledbat-Evaluation/planning_and _design_readme.md

   </li>

    <li>  Triangular Topology <br /> <img src = "https://github.com/Awanit512/3-TCP-LEDBAT_in_WiFi/blob/exhaustive_evaluation_ledbat/Topology-Images/traingular.png">  <br />
-     <p>This example consist of traigular( 3 BSS ) and each having three nodes(STA) though the implemntor will extend this example to x, y, z (3, 3, 3 for all three BSS by default) for BSS0, BSS1 and BSS2 respectively), and the number of nodes's value will be passed by user during run-time.
+     <p>This example consist of traigular( 3 BSS ) and each having three nodes(STA) though the implementor will extend this example to x, y, z (3, 3, 3 for all three BSS by default) for BSS0, BSS1 and BSS2 respectively), and the number of nodes's value will be passed by user during run-time.
 A similar idea as that of flexible dumbell topology.
        </p>
      <br />
   </li>